elsdrium/vim-debug/README.rst

-This reposiotry is a modified version from https://github.com/jaredly/vim-debug
+This reposiotry is a modified version of https://github.com/jaredly/vim-debug And it DOES NOT support Python 3 yet.

 =========================